 Next, mark a target on the heat exchanger inlet and outlet and number them “4” and “5” respectively.
 This records the temperature drop across the exchanger.
 The benefit of doing this is, if the oil flow-rate through the exchanger and the temperature drop across it are known, the heat rejection of the exchanger can be calculated.
-See page 21 of Preventing Hydraulic Failures for detailed instructions.
+See page 103 of The Hydraulic Troubleshooting Handbook for detailed instructions.

 And if the system IS overheating, knowing the actual heat rejection of the exchanger can help determine whether the problem is the result of an increase in heat load – due to an increase in internal leakage, for example, or whether the problem lies in the cooling circuit itself.

 Next, if not already available, install a pressure gauge or transducer to record operating pressure, and if the system is a closed-circuit hydrostatic transmission, install a similar device to record charge pressure.